Exactuals/nashville-music-hackathon-2018/README.md

 |   5           |	5       |	7       |
 |   5           |	7       |	9       |
 |   11          |	11      |	12      |

+Your solution must optimize memory consumption.
+An artificial memory constraint has been placed on the process so that all of the data cannot be loaded into memory.

 ## Testing Your Results: